 PLEASE NOTE: All attending an event/concert during Anniversary Weekend (Thursday, 8/15-Sunday, 8/18) will need to have a Travel Pass to enter the traffic pattern of Bethel Woods.
 Anyone who wishes to visit during Anniversary Weekend must have an event ticket.
 Event/concert ticket holders should watch their e-mail for detailed information.
 Please click here for Travel Pass FAQs.

 Exclusive for concert ticket holders, guests will be able to access the upper campus Friday, August 16 – Sunday, August 18 for the day(s) they have a purchased concert ticket for.
-Pre-show festivities will consist of live music, food trucks, craft vendors, adult-art making, games, and variety of food and beverage options.
+Pre-show festivities will consist of live music, food trucks, craft vendors, adult-art making, games, and more.
+Please click here for more information.

 About the Show: